 Creative and dedicated digital artist who has graduated with a 2:1 bachelor’s degree in Computer Games Technology from the University of Portsmouth.
 A specialist in 3D environmental art who has years of experience creating 3D and 2D digital art for indie video games and animations.
 Capable of working under pressure and working to deadlines.
 Owns a UK driving licence.

 • Creative Expertise: Possesses ability to utilise strong technical knowledge of the environmental art pipeline, as well as the 3D animation pipeline, to efficiently create interesting, visually appealing content.

 • Strong Work Ethic: Eager to work and demonstrate loyalty.
 Capable of working hard both individually and within teams.

-• Communication: Has strong interpersonal communication skills and aptitude to build relationships.
+• Communication: Has strong interpersonal communication skills and writing skills.
+Has the aptitude to build relationships.
 Capable of developing consensus with management and team members to achieve common goals.

 • Quick Learning: Highly adaptable to new environments and capable of demonstrating expertise in team collaboration, time management, meeting participation, and research and analysis.
-Willing to relocate.
+Willing and able to relocate.

 St. Stephen’s Junior School, Canterbury, Kent

 Graphic Artist (Voluntary) February 2018 to March 2018